w3c/wg-effectiveness/process.md

 2. **Dissent:** At least one individual in the set registers a Formal Objection.

 ### Group Decision Appeals and Formal Objections
 A set of group members may appeal a group decision.
-The group should first register their opinion with the chair and team contact, and then rasie a **Group Decision Appeal** which requests a [W3C Council](#w3c-council) to review the decision.
+The group should first register their opinion with the chair and team contact, and then raise a **Group Decision Appeal** which requests a [W3C Council](#w3c-council) to review the decision.
 For more information please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#WGAppeals).

 Individuals may raise a **Formal Objection** against Interest or Working Group decisions.
 A [W3C Council](#w3c-council) will review any Formal Objections and the related group decision.
 Formal Objections should contain technical arguments and proposed changes.
 Formal Objections will be public.